-Continuing Adjunct Assistant Professor (Theory and Composition)
+Continuing Adjunct Associate Professor (Theory and Composition)

 Education: B.A.
 (Simon Fraser University), M.A.
 (Wesleyan University), Ph.D.
 (City University London)

 Matt Rogalsky is a composer, sound artist and musicologist.
 Since 1985 he has presented work regularly in performances and gallery exhibitions across North America and Europe.
 His academic background includes studies in electroacoustic composition with Martin Bartlett and Barry Truax at Simon Fraser University, and an M.A. from Wesleyan University where he studied composition and sound installation with Ron Kuivila and Alvin Lucier, and researched the musical culture of the Merce Cunningham Dance Company.
 His Ph.D. from City University London (with Simon Emmerson as supervisor) was a history of the Rainforest series of works by David Tudor, and an investigation of the social networks which made them possible.